MFS4711/Restaurant-Web-App/README.md

-# Add Title Here
+# Cedar & Flame
 <!-- Maybe create a header with html and css and use screenshot  -->

-Single line description of project
+A Restaurant Web-App created using Django

-Source code can be found [here](Add link)
+Source code can be found [here](https://github.com/MFS4711/Restaurant-Web-App)

 The live project can be viewed [here](Add link)